TaitoUnited/full-stack-template/scripts/taito/DEVELOPMENT.md

 To implement proper business logic, you should:

 - **Resolver/Service:** Review the generated mutations, modify them according your business logic, and remove unnecessary operations.
-If your business logic is not about creating, updating, and deleting entities, you need to replace the generated mutations with something else that describes your business logic better (for example **assignIssue(...)**).
-Sometimes you need to delete the generated resolver and service altogether and implement the logic elsewhere (for example, comment of an issue might be better handled in IssueResolver and IssueService).
+If your business logic is not about creating, updating, and deleting entities, you need to replace the generated mutations with something else that describes your business logic better (for example **registerCarOwnership(...)**).
+Sometimes you need to delete the generated resolver and service altogether and implement the logic elsewhere (for example, comment of an issue might be better handled in IssueResolver/IssueService or IssueCommentResolver/IssueCommentService).
 Think what's best solution to get a good descriptive GraphQL API, and an implementation that's easy to maintain in the long run.
 - **Type:** Remove fields that GraphQL API clients are not allowed view, create, or update.
 Add additional types if required.
 - **Service:** Implement your business logic in services.